 Please include an estimate of how many members of the campus or campuses will be involved, a description of how the program will be structured, monitored, and evaluated, and an indication of the need and support for this program on the host campus (including how the funded activity fits into other related efforts currently on your campus).
 Proposals for reading groups should include a potential reading list.

-Lilly Fellows Program in Humanities and the Arts
+Lilly Fellows Program

 1320 Chapel Drive South